Aurelia-Axis/InsurO/README.md

 ### 4. 🍳 Restaurant Preparation Delay

-**The Problem:** Riders wait 20–30 minutes at restaurants for orders to be prepared — time they could have used for another delivery.
+**The Problem:** Riders wait 20–30 minutes at restaurants for orders to be prepared, time they could have used for another delivery.

 **InsurO's Detection Logic:**
 ```